TopanOana/Android-Risk-Assessment-App/README.md

 The best-performing ML model was integrated into an Android application using ONNX.
 This application allows users to assess the security risks posed by installed apps and their interactions.

 ## Conclusion
 This project highlights the potential security threats posed by seemingly benign applications and provides a robust tool for detecting and mitigating these risks.
-Feel free to explore, test, and contribute!